Scale-Space Hypernetworks for Efficient Biomedical Imaging: Additional Analysis

 \item \textbf{Residual UNet}.
 This is popular U-Net variant where the operations at each resolution feature a residual connection similar to the ResNet architecture~\cite{unetsurvey}.
 Previous work has highlighted the importance of this type of connections in biomedical image segmentation~\cite{unetr}. \item \textbf{FPN}.
 Feature Pyramid Networks~\cite{fpn} constuct a pyramid of features at several resolution levels, combining them in a fully convolutional manner and performing predictions at multiple resolutions during training. \item \textbf{PSPNet}.
 Pyramid Spatial Pooling~\cite{psp} layers gather context information at multiple resolution levels in parallel, and several competitive natural image segmentation models include them in their architectures~\cite{chen2018encoder}.
 For our implementation, we perform the dynamic resizing operations in the encoder part and used the multi resolution PSP blocks in the decoder part.

 \item \textbf{SENet}.
 Squeeze Excitation networks~\cite{senet} incorporate an attention mechanism to dynamically reweigh feature map channels during the forward pass.
-Squeeze-Excitation layers have been shown to be performant in segmentation tasks~\cite{senetseg,attnunet,usenet}.
+Squeeze-Excitation layers have been shown to be performant in segmentation tasks~\cite{attnunet,usenet,senetseg}.
 In our implementation, we include Squeeze-Excitation layers to both the encoder and the decoder stages of the network. \end{itemize}

 For each considered architecture we compare a single hypernetwork with a variable rescaling factor to a set of individual baselines with varying rescaling factors.
-We train baselines at 0.05 $\varphi$ increments, i.e. $\varphi=0,0.05,0.1,\ldots,1$.
-For the hypernetwork model we sample from~$p(\varphi) = \mathcal{U}(0,1)$.
+We train baselines at 0.05 $\varphi$ increments, i.e. $\varphi=0,0.05,0.1,\ldots,0.5$.
 We evaluate on the OASIS2d semantic segmentation task introduced in the paper, which features 24 brain structure labels.
 We evaluate using Dice score and average over the labels.
 Results in Figure~\ref{fig:arch_ablation} show segmentation quality as the rescaling factor~$\varphi$ varies.
 We find similar results to those in the paper (Figure~3) with our single hypernetwork model matching the set of individually trained networks.